If you think freelance translator jobs are all about knowing languages and being able to write well, I have some news for you: you’re sorely mistaken.

 It takes a lot of different skills to be a professional translator, freelancer or not.
 Of course, you need to be fluent in at least two languages, as well as possess some great writing skills, but there’s much more to it than that.
 You have to be gifted with technology, know how to manage projects, speak with clients constantly and be very committed to your deadlines.

 Because there are so many varied skills involved with translation work, it makes sense that a lot could go wrong.
-As much as I love my life as a translator and linguist, that’s not to say I haven’t had my fair share of nightmares.
+As much as I love my life as a translator and linguist, that’s not to say I haven’t had my fair share of freelance translator nightmares.

-Here are three possible scenarios – you may not find yourself in these positions, and that’s great!
+Here are three possible scenarios – you may never find yourself in these positions, and that’s great!
 However, you may one day encounter one of these situations, so we have provided some tips on how to avoid them.

 I say “incorrect” to keep things vague.
 Sometimes this is as simple as a client misunderstanding the language needed to convey the project in detail, but other times it’s the act of a scammer.
-You accept a job to translate a 10-page ebook, but suddenly you’re on the hook for a much larger ebook and the associated print and marketing materials that go with it.
+You accept a job to translate a 10-page e-book, but suddenly you’re on the hook for a much larger e-book and the associated print and marketing materials that go with it.
 That’s definitely not what you signed up for!